Most recently updated on January 13, 2024

 One of the first exits after crossing the Mississippi is General De Gaulle Drive.
 How’s that for a French connection?
 It doesn’t take long to reach Lauradale Drive, the street I lived on with my family.
 In April 2023, we cruised through the neighborhood, where my house still stands.
 The house next door where an older woman who didn’t seem to like children lived has been torn down.
 My home looked pretty much as it did in the early 1960s except the carport has been converted into an extra room.

-The next virtual stop is the former site of Adolph Meyer School, which I attended for the final few weeks of kindergarten as well as first, second and third grade.
+The next stop was the former site of Adolph Meyer School, which I attended for the final few weeks of kindergarten as well as first, second and third grade.
 The school was less than a mile from our home and my older brother and I used to walk there.

 The two-story school was built in 1917, occupying an entire block on General Meyer Avenue.

 When I attended, Adolph Meyer was a segregated school even though the Black neighborhood was closer to the campus than my neighborhood.

 The school is now the Harriet Tubman Charter School, a campus for 3rd through 8th grade students.
 It’s also now on the National Register of Historic Places under its original name of Adolph Meyer School.
 During our visit in April 2023, I was pleased to see the school had a fresh coat of paint and looked much the same as it did six decades ago.